Mountain-Hydrology-Research-Group/data-analysis/overview/a-syllabus.md

 ### Labs

-Following a ~5 minute break after each lecture, we will reconvene in Zoom for the lab portion of the class (this will not be recorded).
+Following a ~5 minute break after each lecture, we will reconvene for the lab portion of the class (this will not be recorded).
 Lab content (jupyter notebooks and data files) can be downloaded directly from the from class website. ([GitHub Option](https://spestana.github.io/data-analysis/resources/b-learning-jupyter.html#working-with-files-on-our-jupyterhub))

-We will use Zoom breakout rooms, and Slack to work in small groups on Lab excercises.
-As we learn what works and what doesn't in our online learning environment, we'll adapt and modify lab logistics.
+We will use classroom space, Zoom breakout rooms, and Slack to work in small groups on Lab excercises.
+As we learn what works and what doesn't in our learning environment, we'll adapt and modify lab logistics.
 Contact the instructor or TA to be added to the Slack workspace.

 ### Homework Assignments

-Homework assignments will be given out on Thursday at the beginning of class, and will be **due the following week on Thursday at the beginning of class (10:30 am, Pacific Time)**.
+Homework assignments will be given out on Tuesdays at the beginning of class, and will be **due the following week on Tuesday at the beginning of class (10:30 am, Pacific Time)**.
 Homework questions are posted on the class website along with links to any data files you might need.

 You are encouraged to work together on homeworks and collaborate, but you must turn in your own assignments with your own work.